yosle/tropipay-mcp-server/README.md

 ### MCP Client Configuration

-To use this MCP server with clients like Gemini CLI or Claude Desktop, you'll need to add it to your client's configuration file:
+You can use this MCP server with any compatible client like LM Studio, Ollama,Copilot, Windsurf, Gemini CLI or Claude Desktop, you'll need to add it to your client's configuration file:

 1. Locate your client's configuration file:
    - **Claude Desktop**:
      - Windows: `%APPDATA%/Claude/claude_desktop_config.json`
      - MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
-   - **Gemini CLI**: Refer to Gemini's documentation for config file location
+   - **Gemini CLI and others**: Refer to tehe respective documentation for config file location

 2. Add the TropiPay MCP Server configuration: